Yelwa massacre

 The Yelwa massacre was a series of related incidents of religious violence between Muslims and Christians which took place in Yelwa, Nigeria between February and May 2004.
-These incidents killed over 700 muslims. it occurred on 4 February 2004 when armed Men attacked the Christians of Yelwa, killing more than 78 Christians, including at least 48 who were worshipping inside a church compound.
-Then on May 2 and 3, large numbers of well-armed Christians surrounded the town of Yelwa and killed around seven hundred Muslims.Yelwa and many surrounding villages suffered massive destruction, and tens of thousands of people were displaced.
+These incidents killed over 700 people.
+The first wave occurred on 4 February 2004 when armed men attacked Christians in Yelwa, killing more than 78, including at least 48 who were worshipping inside a church compound.
 The February killings inflamed tensions between the communities which had been growing since the 2001 Jos riots when conflict between Muslims and Christians resulted in 1,000 dead.
+Then on May 2 and 3, large numbers of well-armed Christians surrounded the town of Yelwa and killed around seven hundred Muslims.
+The town and many surrounding villages suffered massive destruction, and tens of thousands of people were displaced.

-On 2 May 2004 local Christians responded to the February incident by attacking Muslims in Yelwa, resulting in roughly 700 muslims.
-According to some sources, Muslim girls were forced to eat pork and other foods forbidden to Muslims and some were even raped.
+According to some sources, in the May violence Muslim girls were forced to eat pork and other foods forbidden to Muslims and some were raped.